-The Artist in Schools Scheme was established in 2000 to enable Primary schools to develop projects with professional artists for the benefit of the participating students.
+The Artist in Schools Scheme was established in 2000 to enable primary schools in Clare to develop projects with professional artists for the benefit of the participating students.
 Since then over 300 residencies have taken place throughout the county with children participating in visual arts, music, dance, mime, drama, film and creative writing.

 The programme offers ongoing training and professional development opportunities for artists invitations to attend seminars and talks in the field of Arts in Education.